-$t{\rm S}$ = 1/ $f{\rm SW}$.
-It is not recommended to use MIC45205 with an OFF-time close to $t{\rm OFF(MIN)}$ during steady-state operation.
+$t{\rm S}$ = 1/f{SW}.
+It is not recommended to use MIC45208 with an OFF-time close to $t{\rm OFF(MIN)}$ during steady-state operation.

-The adaptive ON-time control scheme results in a constant switching frequency in the MIC45205 during steady state operation.
-The actual ON-time and resulting switching frequency will vary with the different rising and falling times of the MOSFETs.
+The adaptive ON-time control scheme results in a constant switching frequency in the MIC45208 during steady state operation.
 Also, the minimum t{ON} results in a lower switching frequency in high V{IN} to V{OUT} applications.
 During load transients, the switching frequency is changed due to the varying OFF-time.

 To illustrate the control loop operation, we will analyze both the steady-state and load transient scenarios.
-For easy analysis, the gain of the g_m amplifier is assumed to be 1.
+For easy analysis, the gain of the $g{\rm M}$ amplifier is assumed to be 1.
 With this assumption, the inverting input of the error comparator is the same as the feedback voltage.

-Figure 2 shows the MIC45205 control loop timing during steady-state operation.
-During steady-state, the g_m amplifier senses the feedback voltage ripple, which is proportional to the output voltage ripple plus injected voltage ripple, to trigger the ON-time period.
+Figure 2 shows the MIC45208 control loop timing during steady-state operation.
+During steady-state, the g_M amplifier senses the feedback voltage ripple, which is proportional to the output voltage ripple plus injected voltage ripple, to trigger the ON-time period.
 The ON-time is predetermined by the t{ON} estimator.
 The termination of the OFF-time is controlled by the feedback voltage.
 At the valley of the feedback voltage ripple, which occurs when V{FB} falls below V{REF} , the OFF period ends and the next ON-time period is triggered through the control logic circuitry.

 Figure 2.
-MIC45205 Control Loop Timing
+MIC45208 Control Loop Timing

-Figure 3 shows the operation of the MIC45205 during a load transient.
+Figure 3 shows the operation of the MIC45208 during a load transient.
 The output voltage drops due to the sudden load increase, which causes the V{FB} to be less than V{REF}.
 This will cause the error comparator to trigger an ON-time period.
-At the end of the ON-time period, a minimum OFF-time t{OFF(MIN)} is generated to charge the bootstrap capacitor (C{BST}) since the feedback voltage is still below V{REF}.
+At the end of the ON-time period, a minimum OFF-time t{OFF(MIN)} is generated to charge the bootstrap capacitor (C{BST}) since the feedback voltage is still below V{REF} .
 Then, the next ON-time period is triggered due to the low feedback voltage.
 Therefore, the switching frequency changes during the load transient, but returns to the nominal fixed frequency once the output has stabilized at the new load current level.
 With the varying duty cycle and switching frequency, the output recovery time is fast and the output voltage deviation is small.
 Note that the instantaneous switching frequency during load transient remains bounded and cannot increase arbitrarily.
-The minimum is limited by ton + t{OFE(MIN)}.
-Since the variation in V{OUT} is relatively limited during load transient, ton stays virtually close to its steady-state value.
+The minimum is limited by ton + t{OFF(MIN)} .Since the variation in V{OUT} is relatively limited during load transient, ton stays virtually close to its steady-state value.

 Figure 3.
-MIC45205 Load Transient Response
+MIC45208 Load Transient Response

-Unlike true current-mode control, the MIC45205 uses the output voltage ripple to trigger an ON-time period.
+Unlike true current-mode control, the MIC45208 uses the output voltage ripple to trigger an ON-time period.
 The output voltage ripple is proportional to the inductor current ripple if the ESR of the output capacitor is large enough.

-In order to meet the stability requirements, the MIC45205 feedback voltage ripple should be in phase with the inductor current ripple and are large enough to be sensed by the g_m amplifier and the error comparator.
+In order to meet the stability requirements, the MIC45208 feedback voltage ripple should be in phase with the inductor current ripple and are large enough to be sensed by the g_M amplifier and the error comparator.
 The recommended feedback voltage ripple is 20mV~100mV over full input voltage range.
-If a low ESR output capacitor is selected, then the feedback voltage ripple may be too small to be sensed by the g_m amplifier and the error comparator.
+If a low ESR output capacitor is selected, then the feedback voltage ripple may be too small to be sensed by the g_M amplifier and the error comparator.
 Also, the output voltage ripple and the feedback voltage ripple are not necessarily in phase with the inductor current ripple if the ESR of the output capacitor is very low.
 In these cases, ripple injection is required to ensure proper operation.
 Please refer to Injection" subsection in the Application "Ripple Information section for more details about the ripple injection technique.